AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

 ## PATCH /instruction/:id

-Update a instruction set for a specified service.
+Update a specific setup instruction.

 :::warning Optional Parameters
 At least 1 field is required in the body.